Asiana Treks and Tours

 Many trekkers choose to extend their Nepal visit with add-on tours after completing the Everest Base Camp trek, enriching their experience with more cultural, natural, or adventurous activities.
 Popular options include a visit to Chitwan National Park, where you can enjoy wildlife safaris spotting Bengal tigers, rhinos, and elephants.
 This provides a refreshing contrast to the mountainous trek with lush subtropical forests and rivers.

 Another favourite is exploring the Pokhara region, renowned for its stunning lakes, panoramic views of the Annapurna range, and relaxing atmosphere.
-Here, trekkers can try paragliding, boating on Phewa Lake, or visit caves and waterfalls.
-For cultural enthusiasts, further exploration of Kathmandu Valley’s temples, heritage sites, and nearby towns such as Bhaktapur and Patan offers a deeper dive into Nepalese history and architecture.
-Asiana Treks and Tours offers a variety of customizable post-trek tours that fit your interests and schedule, making it easy to extend your adventure seamlessly.
+Here, trekkers can try paragliding, take a boat ride on Phewa Lake, or visit caves and waterfalls.
+For cultural enthusiasts, further exploration of the Kathmandu Valley’s temples, heritage sites, and nearby towns, such as Bhaktapur and Patan, offers a deeper dive into Nepalese history and architecture.
+Asiana Treks and Tours offers a variety of customizable post-trek tours that cater to your interests and schedule, making it easy to extend your adventure seamlessly.

 Popular Add-On Tours: